petter-holmberg/cpp-ref/concurrency.md

 #### Avoiding deadlocks

+When one thread function locks a `std::mutex` and calls itself recursively, it deadlocks with itself.
+To solve this problem, use a `std::recursive_mutex`, which can be locked repeatedly within the same thread.
+[Stroustrup13](#Stroustrup13) §42.3.1.1

 When two threads need access to two or more mutexes at once, they must always be locked in the same order to avoid the possibility of a deadlock.
-Use the `std::lock()` function to ensure this instead of doing it manually.
-It takes two or more `std::mutex` or `std::uniqe_lock` objects and locks all mutexes at once without the possibility of deadlock.
-[Williams12](#Willams12) §3.2.4 §3.2.6
+Use the `std::lock()` or `std::try_lock()` functions to ensure this instead of doing it manually.
+They take two or more `std::mutex` or `std::uniqe_lock` objects and lock all mutexes at once without the possibility of deadlock.
+[Stroustrup13](#Stroustrup13) §42.3.2 [Williams12](#Willams12) §3.2.4 §3.2.6

 A `std::unique_lock` object offers more flexibility by allowing deferred locking or early unlocking, which can be important for performance.
 It can also be used to allow a function to lock a mutex and then return it to transfer ownership to the caller so it can perform additional actions under the protection of the same lock.
 [Williams12](#Willams12) §3.2.7